algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ## Loaded State

+When an algorithm is called, our platform checks whether there's already a running instance that's ready to handle the request, or whether a new one needs to be created.
+Spinning up a new algorithm instance involves overhead, and this can be substantial for algorithms with extensive code dependencies, or algorithms that need to load a significant amount of data into memory.
+Developing with an ADK allows you to make use of an optional `load()` function for preparing an algorithm for runtime operations, rather than performing these operations each time the algorithm is invoked.

-Developing with the ADK allows you to make use of an optional `load()` function for preparing an algorithm for runtime operations.
-Using `load()`, we can load state into memory prior to a function's execution and then pass that data to `apply()` by adding an additional `globals` parameter in the `apply()` function.
+Using `load()`, we can load state into memory prior to a function's execution, and then access that data each time the algorithm is executed and the `apply()` method is called.
+We do this by returning a `globals` object in our `load()` function and passing that object as an additional parameter to the `apply()` function.

 Let's add a `load()` function to the Hello World example we just created: